 - Tiles: Steam the bathroom to loosen the dirt.
 Mix baking soda and lemon juice to form a paste.
 Rub the paste into the grout using an old toothbrush or your fingers.
 Leave for a few minutes or longer if they are very dirty, then wipe off with a damp cloth.

 - The toilet: Wipe the outside of the toilet first using a solution of warm water and dishwasher soap.
 Then clean the lid — don’t forget the inside of the lid.
 Clean the rim using the same solution.
-To clean the bowl, use a good quality cleaner with a disinfectant.
+To clean the bowl, use a good quality natural cleaning solution.
 If the bowl is very stained, take ¼ cup of borax and ⅓ cup of white vinegar.
-Pour them into the toilet bowl and leave overnight.
+A Journal of Environmental Health study found that vinegar has similar antimicrobial effects as an over-the-counter chemical disinfectant.
+Pour the mixture of borax and vinegar into the toilet bowl and leave overnight.
 In the morning, brush and flush.